Exploration processes and SLE$_6$: Preliminaries

 where the infimum is over all choices of parametrizations of $\gamma_1$ and $\gamma_2$ from the interval $[0,1]$.
-Note that the space of continuous curves in $\bar{D}$ is complete and separable with respect to the metric \eqref{eq2.1}, but it is not necessarily compact, see \cite{AB99}.
+It is easy to check that $d(\cdot,\cdot)$ is a metric on the equivalent classes of curves.
+The space of continuous curves in $\bar{D}$ is complete and separable with respect to the metric \eqref{eq2.1}, but it is not necessarily compact, see \cite{AB99}.

 Let $\hat{\mathbb{C}}:=\mathbb{C}\cup\{\infty\}$ be the Riemann sphere.
 For any two points $z_1,z_2\in\hat{\mathbb{C}}$, let $\Delta(\cdot,\cdot)$ be the spherical metric, i.e.,

 where $\gamma$ is any piecewise differentiable curve joining $z_1$ and $z_2$ in $\mathbb{C}$.
 This metric is equivalent to the Euclidean metric in any bounded regions.
 For any two continuous curves $\gamma_1$ and $\gamma_2$ in $\hat{\mathbb{C}}$, we define the distance between $\gamma_1$ and $\gamma_2$ as